 - Describe and explain the relevance and application of religious and non-religious attitudes.

 - Evaluate different responses to religious, Philosophical and ethical issues.

 Students will be challenged with questions about belief, values, meaning, purpose and truth, enabling them to develop their own attitudes towards religious issues.

 Students will also gain an appreciation of how religion, philosophy and ethics form the basis of our culture.
 They will develop analytical and critical thinking skills, the ability to work with abstract ideas, leadership and research skills.
-All these skills will help prepare them for further study.

 For further information on Religious Studies can be obtained from Ms Winnie Oluoch, Head of Department Religious Studies.